MilesWQ/159234/159234Notes_cpp.md

     day today = mon;
 }
 ```

 ### Range-based loop

 Range-based for loops in C++ can be used to iterate through all the elements in an array.

-C++ and onwards support this feature.
+C++11 and onwards support this feature.

 ```
 for(auto i: {0,1,2,3,4}){
     cout<<i<<endl;
 }
 ```

 ### Input and Output

+`cerr` can't write to files.

 The extraction operator `>>` discards all whitespace and reads the next data item.

 The way data is read is determined by the variable on the right hand side of the operator.

 example:

 ```
 int main(){
     int i;